MicrosoftDocs/dynamics-365-customer-engagement/ce/admin/enable-use-comprehensive-auditing.md

 ## Additional considerations

-- When audit log search in the Office 365 Security and Compliance Center is turned on, user and admin activity from your organization is recorded in the audit log and retained for 90 days.
+When audit log search in the Office 365 Security and Compliance Center is turned on, user and admin activity from your organization is recorded in the audit log and retained for 90 days.
 However, your organization might not want to record and retain audit log data.
 Or you might be using a third-party security information and event management (SIEM) application to access your auditing data.
 In those cases, a global admin can turn off audit log search in Office 365.

 ## Known issues

+- Office has a 3KB limit for each audit record.
+Therefore, in some cases a single record from Dynamics 365 needs to be split into multiple records in Office.
+The CorrelationId field can be used to retrieve the set of split records for a given source record.
+Operations that are likely to require splitting include RetrieveMultiple and ExportToExcel.
+- Some operations need additional processing to retrieve all relevant data.
+For example, RetrieveMultiple and ExportToExcel are processed to extract the list of records that are retrieved or exported.
+However, not all relevant operations are yet processed.
+For example, ExportToWord is currently logged as single operation with no additional details about what was exported.
+- In the Office 365 Security and Compliance Center (protection.office.com), the Activities drop-down has a section called Dynamics 365 activities, with nine activities listed.
+However, the audit logs currently only use the Accessed other entity type activity.
+Selecting any of the others alone will filter out all results.
+The simplest option for now is to click on the Dynamics 365 activities header, which will select all activities.
-- Consider turning off logging of logged events to cut down on the amount of logged data.
-Do the following:
+- Logging will be disabled for some operations will be removed to improve the relevance of the logged data.
-  1. step 1
-  2. step 2
-  3. step 3
-- [JimHoltz: I'll need content.]

 ### See also
  [Audit data and user activity for security and compliance](audit-data-user-activity.md)<br />